OSSELINAlexandre/ASSEMBLY_SimpleTypeConversion/README.md

 ## Conclusion of these simple projects

-Assembly code is very a lot of fun.
-Concepts behind it are passionating, but its only the introduction of the 'infinite rabbit hole' of computer science theory from computer craftmanship.
+Assembly code is a lot of fun.
+Concepts behind it are passionating, but it is only the introduction of the long journey of computer science theory emanating from computer craftmanship.

 I really encourage you to try Assembly Code.
 You can start at : https://cs61.seas.harvard.edu/site/2023/#gsc.tab=0